mitchelldmiller/quick-mail-wp-plugin/readme.txt

 = Features =

 * Sends text or html mails to multiple recipients.
 Content type is determined from message.

+* Send private replies with attachments to comments.

 * Multiple recipients can be selected from users or entered manually.